BrotherEdison/spigotmc-init-script/README.md

 by Edison Chen <<brotheredison.github@yahoo.com>>

-This is an initscript to run a SpigotMC server on CentOS, Fedora, and Ubuntu.
-You are still able to run a vanilla Minecraft server with this script, however the more
+This is a wrapper to run a SpigotMC server on CentOS, Fedora, and Ubuntu.
+You are still able to run a vanilla Minecraft server with this script, however the more advanced features (e.g. hooking into Essentials' /broadcast) will not be available.

 ### Features

-*   Start, stop, restart CraftBukkit as a system service
+*   Start, stop, restart SpigotMC
 *   Automatic (via cron) and manual logfile rotation
 *   Automatic (via cron) and manual backups
 *   Backup compression and rotation (keeps 7 days worth of backups)
 *   Allows use of third-party backup solutions
-*   Check latest Recommended Build and update to it if required
+*   Makes use of the BuildTools automation script
 *   Information display including Java path, current memory usage, current TCP connections
 *   Able to run multiple separate instances of the server at once

 ### Supported Distributions

-*   CentOS 5-6, Fedora Core 1-6, Fedora 7-14
+*   CentOS 5-6, Fedora ~14
 *   Ubuntu (Server), Debian 1-7, Linux Mint (untested)

 Other distros which use SysV Init or Upstart will probably work.